mbt1/ct20231211/README.md

 # ct20231211
-## A Prototype for a reporting application
+## A Prototype of a Reporting Application with associated Data Pipeline

 The application consists of 2 parts: